 Yes.
 It is important that you meet personally with the international student advisors/coordinators in Student Academic Services (102 Starbuck building) during the first couple of days of classes to learn more about your responsibilities as an F-1 visa holding international student.

 Q: I am traveling to ISO alone, can someone meet me at an airport or other station?

-If you are attending ISO, you will be asked to provide arrival flight/bus/train information
+If you are attending ISO, you will be asked to provide arrival flight/bus/train information prior to arrival.

 Q: Where should I fly into?